Centre hopeful of some states imposing stock limits on edible oils next week: Food secy | Headlines

 Already, Rs 3-4 per kg reduction in edible oil prices has been passed on to consumers with the recent measures taken to improve the domestic availability and check price rise, it said.

-''Despite international commodity prices being high, interventions taken by the central government along with state governments' proactive involvement have led to cooling down of prices in India much more than the international market,'' Food Secretary Sudhanshu Pandey said in a press conference.

-About Rs 3-4 per kg reduction on retail prices of edible oils could not have happened had the government not intervened with proactive steps, he said.
+For instance, during 2008-18, Rajasthan had imposed a stock limit of 10 quintals on retailers and 100 quintals on wholesalers, while Gujarat had imposed a stock limit of 45 quintals on retailers and 600 quintals on wholesalers in the same period, the letter said.

+A meeting with states has been convened on October 25 to review action taken so far on stock limit order.

-Asked if any state has imposed stock limits on edible oils or oilseeds, the secretary said: ''Now, (self) disclosure is happening.
-States are discussing with edible oil processors and traders, and we are hopeful that stock limits will be imposed from next week onwards.''
-The Centre does not want to impose stock on its own, the reason is that few states produce oilseeds and others depend on imported edible oils, he said.
+Asked if any state has so far imposed stock limits on edible oils or oilseeds as directed by the Centre, Food Secretary Sudhanshu Pandey said, ''Now, (self) disclosure is happening.
+States are discussing with edible oil processors and traders, and we are hopeful that stock limits will be imposed from next week onwards.

+The Centre does not want to impose stock limits on its own, the reason is that few states produce oilseeds and others depend on imported edible oils, he told in a press conference.

 ''We are taking data of importers from DGFT but exporters have been kept under self-disclosure and not under the stock limit, so that there is no impact on prices.